Think-iT-Labs/edc-samples/transfer/transfer-06-http-data-flow/README.md

 * `connector`: contains the configuration and build files for both the consumer and the provider connector
-* `backend-service`: represent the backend service where the consumer will send the EndpointDataReference to access the data
+* `backend-service`: represent the backend service where the consumer connector will send the EndpointDataReference to access the data

 > For the sake of simplicity, we will use an in-memory catalog and pre-fill it with just one single
 > asset.
-This will be deleted after the provider shutdown.

 This will be deleted after the provider shutdown.

 ### Provider connector